 Appreciation is an ongoing, daily process for all volunteers.
 Showing appreciation for one another is one way to show respect, to relate to each other’s strengths, and to build mutual commitment for Girl Scouting.

 Awards are given for outstanding contributions that have made a significant impact on girls.
 You may nominate outstanding volunteers in your community.
-The Diamonds Council hosts an annual recognitions program to recognize council award recipients.
+The Girl Scouts - Diamonds Council hosts an annual recognitions program to recognize council award recipients.

 Girl Scouts - Diamonds celebrates extraordinary volunteers with three categories of awards: National Girl Scout (GSUSA) Adult Recognition Awards, council-specific Adult Recognition Awards, and Volunteer Service Hour Awards.

 This award is for individuals based on the number of hours that individual has given to the organization within a calendar year (January-December).
 Awardees will be given a personalized certificate of achievement and letter signed by President as well as a pin of achievement for their volunteer commitment.
-This award is available for volunteers serving a minimum of 100 hours as well as for Girl Scouts in the teen category (11-15) serving a minimum of 50 volunteer hours and Girl Scouts in the young adult category (16-18) with a minimum of 100 volunteer hours.
+This award is available for volunteers serving a minimum of 100 hours.

 Who can be a nominator: Any Girl Scout volunteer, parent, community member or staff person.
 The nominator can also complete one of the required endorsement questionnaires.